 We are the Science Museum Group and this data protection notice gives detailed information as to when and why we collected personal information from you, how we keep it secure and how we use it.

 The ‘Science Museum Group’ is the trading name of the Board of Trustees of the Science Museum.
-The museums within our group are the Science Museum in London, the Museum of Science and Industry in Manchester, the National Science and Media Museum in Bradford, the National Railway Museum in York and Locomotion in Shildon.
+The museums within our group are the Science Museum in London, the Science and Industry Museum in Manchester, the National Science and Media Museum in Bradford, the National Railway Museum in York and Locomotion in Shildon.
 We also produce the Manchester Science Festival.
 This notice covers use of both personal information by the Board of Trustees of the Science Museum and our wholly owned trading company (called SCMG Enterprises Limited).
 We refer to ourselves within this notice as ‘we’ or ‘us’.

 1. HOW WE COLLECTED YOUR PERSONAL INFORMATION